Lawepwasd/PATCHPRO/README.md

 ### Preparation
 For the reproduction of the results, you need to substitute some files in the `torchattacks` package with the files in the `AutoAttack_for_AdvRepair` folder.

 Specifically, for the CIFAR-10 dataset, due to the common use of `transforms.Normalize((0.4914, 0.4822, 0.4465), (0.2023, 0.1994, 0.2010))` for normalization during training, which shifts the pixel values out of the [0,1] range, we removed the `torch.clamp(x, 0, 1)` operation in AutoAttack.
-So, you should substitute some files in the `torchattacks` package with the files in the `AutoAttack_for_AdvRepair` folder whose suffix is `_cifar10.py`.
+So, you should substitute some files in the `torchattacks` package with the files in the `AutoAttack_for_PatchPro` folder whose suffix is `_cifar10.py`.

 ### Dataset and Models